virgenherrera/quicklaunch-webpack-sass/README.md

 ### Clone this project
 	git clone https://github.com/virgenherrera/quicklaunch-webpack-sass.git

-### If you wish you can make this project yours by deleting the .git folder inside it!
+### If you wish you can make this project yours by deleting the .git folder inside it! (then you must to initialize the repo)
 	cd quicklaunch-webpack-sass && rm -Rfv .git/

 ### Install npm project dependencies